The hidden symbiotic star SU Lyn -- detection of flickering in U band: Search for intranight variability of related objects

 Rapid brightness variations of the Miras RR Boo, RT Boo and AM~Cyg are detected in Hipparcos photometry with amplitude $\approx 0.3$~mag (de Laverny et al. 1998).
 However we do not detect a similar variability in our runs.

 AG Peg made a transition from a slow symbiotic nova (which drove the 1850 outburst) to a classical symbiotic star (Ramsay et al. 2016).
-The UV emission of AG Peg shows stochastic variability (flickering) on time-scales of minutes and hours (Zhekov \& Tomov 2018).
+The UV emission of AG Peg shows stochastic variability (flickering) on timescales of minutes and hours (Zhekov \& Tomov 2018).
 We do not detect variability in B and V bands.

-BF Cyg is a symbiotic star which displays signatures of a variable mass-outflow and formation of a highly-collimated bipolar mass ejection (Shchurova et al. 2019).
+BF Cyg is a symbiotic star which displays signatures of a variable mass-outflow and formation of a highly-collimated bipolar mass ejection (Shchurova et al. 2019; Tomov et al. 2019).
 No variability is detected in B and V bands.

 NQ Gem displays optical spectra similar to that of the symbiotic recurrent nova T CrB (Greene \& Wing 1971) and X-ray emission similar to that of CH Cyg (Luna et al. 2013).
 Both T~CrB and CH~Cyg are known flickering sources, however we do not detect similar variability of NQ Gem in our B and V band observations.